×

 Do you have anything more to add about local medical facilities in Ecuador?

 "The medical care in Ecuador is generally good and modern in the larger cities and main tourist destinations.
 Many doctors and surgeons are able to speak English and have had training abroad.
 In the more rural locations and smaller towns, the health care is often basic and limited to basic care and diagnosis, with a much more limited range of treatments.
-Ecuador has many reputable private clinics and hospitals which offer excellent quality medical care, but the cost of private care is often considerably higher than in most other Latin American countries," explained one expat living in Ecuador.
+Ecuador has many reputable private clinics and hospitals which offer excellent quality medical care, but the cost of private care is often considerably higher than in most other Latin American countries," said one foreigner in Ecuador.

 View More Answers